Sitting Risks: A Person Who Sits For Long Hours Should See This

 A doctor test glasses on a girl

-Most hours per day we constantly sit – where – In front of mobile and computers for doing work, and because of this, we face all these diseases.
+Most hours per day we constantly sit – where – In front of mobile and computers because of this, we face all eye issues.

 Nowadays our lifestyle makes us sit much more than we move around.

-Weak eyesight is common, and one of the main reasons is our laptop, and smartphone light, which hit directly our eyes, that cause dry eyes and blur vision.
+Weak eyesight is common, and one of the main reasons is our gadget blue light, which directly hits our eyes, causing dry eyes and blur vision.

 8. May Promote Cancer